 A tale of two white British brothers who took VERY different paths: One supports right-wing EDL – while the other has converted to Islam

 How can they be so different?
 Well it’s quite obvious.
 The guys just aren’t into mainstream crap.
-They’re edgy, as brothers they share those edgy genes, they just happen to stumble into different edges.
+They’re edgy, as brothers they share those edgy genes, they just happened to stumble into different edges.

 But of course ideas have consequences.
 Not ideas themselves; but different ideas help different groups get together, and social circles have big consequences.
 Social circles are everything, really.

 Another point of this blog, of course, is to look at human behavior from a biological perspective.
 Richard Dawkins was able to write his masterpiece The Selfish Gene, because he was a zoologist.
 Everybody should be a zoologist.
 Everything makes much more sense when you look at stuff like that.
 Gnon is a zoologist.
 He really is.
 Now let’s look at the British brothers as zoologists.
 One looks happy, has two children, an obedient wife.
 The other has… his pub mates.
 Doesn’t look very content, does he?

 Now I could start with that and start with the sociological consequences of that… but you already get it, don’t you?
 Again, I’m no apologist.
 I completely agree with this post by Jim.
 This is the solution we don’t want.
 But I’m not sure Gnon cares about what we want.